z0ph/update53-pub/README.md

 ## Installation (Update53-pub.sh version)

-This version allow you to update your route53 record from your current public ip (from ifconfig.co webservice)
+This version allow you to update your aws route53 record from your current public ip (from ifconfig.co webservice)

 - `git clone https://github.com/z0ph/update53-pub.git`
-- Create your Route 53 Zone, and your DNS A Record to update
+- Create your AWS Route 53 Zone, and your DNS A Record to update
 - Configure your server with AWS CLI : `aws configure`

 ## Installation (Update53-EC2pub.sh version)